Zaozzz/zaozzz.github.io/index.md

 🌟 My primary research focus lies in the areas of **multimodal large models**.

-<span style="color:#FF6666">I am currently seeking a Master's or Ph.D. programs beginning in the fall of 2027.</span>
+<span style="color:#FF6666">🔍 I am currently seeking a Master's or Ph.D. programs beginning in the fall of 2027.</span>

 {% include_relative _includes/publications.md %}